Removing 50 dangerous and congested level crossings across Melbourne

 The Regional Rail Revival includes:

-- Ballarat Line Upgrade - which is already underway, and will deliver more trains and improved reliability for Melbourne’s outer western suburbs, Melton, Bacchus Marsh, Ballan and Ballarat.
+- Ballarat Line Upgrade - construction is already underway, and this project will enable more trains and improved reliability for Melbourne’s outer western suburbs, Melton, Bacchus Marsh, Ballan and Ballarat.
 A consortium involving Lendlease, Coleman Rail and SMEC is the successful construction contractor for this upgrade.

-- $435 million Gippsland Line Upgrade - major upgrades between Pakenham and Traralgon including duplication of track between Bunyip and Longwarry, and $95 million to replace the Avon River Bridge in Stratford.
+- Gippsland Line Upgrade - major upgrades between Pakenham and Traralgon including duplication of track between Bunyip and Longwarry, and a new Avon River Bridge in Stratford.

-- $114 million Warrnambool Line Upgrade - a new crossing loop at Boorcan or Weerite, upgraded track and level crossings, improved signalling, and provision for new VLocity trains to run to Warrnambool.
+- Warrnambool Line Upgrade - a new crossing loop, upgraded track and level crossings, and improved signalling to enable an additional daily return service and pave the way for VLocity trains to Warrnambool.

-- $80 million Geelong Line Upgrade - an additional platform and pedestrian link at Waurn Ponds Station, and planning and future proofing at Waurn Ponds station.
+- Geelong Line Upgrade - an additional platform and pedestrian link at Waurn Ponds Station, and planning for the Armstrong Creek transit corridor.

-- $91 million Bendigo Line Upgrade - signalling upgrades from Bendigo to Eaglehawk and Bendigo to Epsom, as well as a track speed upgrade from Bendigo to Echuca and an extra daily service to Echuca.
+- Bendigo and Echuca Line Upgrade - signalling upgrades from Bendigo to Eaglehawk and Bendigo to Epsom to deliver a metro-style train service in this section, as well as a track upgrade to enable faster Echuca trains as well as an extra daily return service.

-- $235 million North East Corridor Upgrade - track improvements and station upgrades on the North East Line, paving the way for new standard gauge train services to Albury.
+- North East Corridor Upgrade - track improvements and station upgrades on the North East Line, paving the way for new standard gauge train services to Albury.